 There are technical investments such as cash and derivatives that are not part of the screening methodology.
 Investments in derivatives are not used to achieve the sustainable objective and will not affect it.
 Derivatives are used to hedge risks as specified in the title "Permitted Derivative Transactions" as described in the prospectus under section 2.
 Investment information of title "Information concerning the sub-fund Alternative Energy Responsible Investing ".
-The counterparties with whom derivatives contracts are concluded must satisfy the conditions set by activities?
+The counterparties with whom derivatives contracts are concluded must satisfy the conditions set by the Blacklist applicable to KBC Group, which is available on the KBC Asset Management NV website.